ibois-epfl/TSlam/eval/readme.md

 To evaluate the two enounced evaluation targets we designed an evaluation pipeline identical for each repetition, independently from the experimental parameters identified as worthy of variation.
 The evaluation pipeline will always outcome the two error target values informing about (**i**) the accuracy of the reconstruction model, and (**ii**) the accuracy of the calculated camera's trajectory.

 The first error value (**i**), it will be obtained by comparing the reconstructed model from TSlam and a ground truth model obtained by high-precision laser scanning.
 For gauging the second goal **(ii)**, we will record the fabrication with an Optitrack system able of recording the ground truth camera's pose per frame.
 The recorded video during the fabrication will be fed to the TSlam and the computed pose will be calculated.
 Finally, the TSlam's recorded trajectory and its corresponding ground truth will be evaluated following state-of-the-art SLAM metrics.
+For term of comparison, the same dataset will be run with a state-of-the-art markless SLAM alternative (ORB-SLAM3) and the results will be compared to TSLAM.

 To resume the evaluation design:
 ```mermaid